-Smart blocks are interactive blocks that are available in a standalone Smart Blocks Edition and the Standard Edition of Melablocks.
-They are not available in the Basic Edition.
+Smart blocks are interactive blocks that are available in the Melablocks module for the RezMela Composer.

 Let’s look at each type of Smart block in turn, and discuss how to use it.

-This is a block in the Smart blocks category that you can color in any one of a variety of available hues.
+This is a block that you can color in any one of a variety of available hues.